JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 end
 ```

-Now run the command `Evaluate Ruby code with Seeing Is Believing` from your command pallete (⌘ + ⇧ + P on OS X).
-Or press the pre-defined keyboard shortcut (⌥ + ⌘ + B on OS X).
+Now run the command `Evaluate Ruby code with Seeing Is Believing` from your command pallete (⌘ + ⇧ + P on OS X) or press the pre-defined keyboard shortcut (⌥ + ⌘ + B on OS X).
 You will see comments added adjacent to each line of your code, showing you what that line evaluated to.

 ```ruby